-Standard SMS text messages are inherently insecure once they reach the recipient's hands.
-That’s because anyone can read a person’s received texts, and it’s possible to intercept messages when data is not end-to-end encrypted.
+Standard SMS text messages are inherently insecure.
+That’s because anyone can read a person’s received texts, and it’s possible to intercept messages when message data is not end-to-end encrypted.

-However, text messaging can be secure using the right application-to-person SMS platform.
-Secure messaging apps, like an SMS platform, help businesses protect data at rest and in transit as the message travels to a phone number.
+However, text messaging can be more secure using the right application-to-person SMS platform.
+Secure messaging apps, like an SMS platform, help businesses protect data at rest and in transit.

 To select a secure messaging app, look for some of these features:

 - Employee access controls